 County Secretary 1929-1953

 This tireless worker, administrator, writer and player laid the foundations of Shropshire Chess as we know it.
 He was the son of Rev James Lacy Hulbert and was born at Nice where his father had secured a post in 1870 as a result of ill health.
 He gained a scholarship to Fettes in 1890 and gained a BA at Keble College Oxford in 1899 followed by an MA in 1904.
-He played chess for Oxford against Cambridge in 1898 and 1899 and is mentioned and pictured (left) in the BCM of 1899 as playing on board 4 for the combined Oxford/Cambridge team in a cable match against the American Univerties represented by Yale, Harvard, Princeton and Columbia.
+He played chess for Oxford against Cambridge in 1898 and 1899 and is mentioned and pictured (above) in the BCM of 1899 as playing on board 4 for the combined Oxford/Cambridge team in a cable match against the American Universities represented by Yale, Harvard, Princeton and Columbia.
 In this match he lost, as White, in a 52-move Petroff Defence played by L A Cooke of Yale: the whole game appears with annotations in the BCM.

 After working for several years in Birmingham he was appointed vicar of Ashford Carbonel near Ludlow in 1927 and married Annie, daughter of William Edwards, in 1932.
 His daughter Margaret Jones still lives at Ashford Carbonel and she helped to get all this information through Tim Lacy-Hulbert of Meopham, Kent.